The Role of the Third Dimension in Searching Majorana Fermions in $\alpha$-RuCl$_3$ via Phonons: Results

 Next, we analyze the phonon sound velocities in $\alpha$-RuCl$_3$ from our first principles derived force constants, considering that we have validated these against experiments.
 The values of the sound velocities are an important factor determining whether a material is in the strong coupling regime in which the debated half-integer quantum thermal Hall effect can be experimentally observed ~\cite{ye_2018_prl,aviv_2018_prx}.
 In Fig.~\ref{fig:fig4}(a), we show the low energy phonon dispersion along the $\hat{a}$ direction of the AFM zig-zag cell shown in Fig.~\ref{fig:fig1}, which coincides with the [K,K,0] direction in the dynamical structure factor plots shown in Fig. ~\ref{fig:fig3}.
 The phonon band structure in the full energy range is shown in Fig. S6 in the supplement~\cite{supp}.
 Here, we focus on the phononic structure below 0.43 meV which corresponds to the temperature scale of 5 K below which the half-integer quantum thermal Hall effect has been reported.
 We extract the sound velocities by performing a linear fit of the theoretical phonon dispersions within the [0,0.43] meV energy range.
 The results are summarized in Table ~\ref{tab:tab1}.
+We note that the average in-plane LA velocity of 4.41 km/s, the average in-plane TA velocity of 2.28 km/s, and the average out-of-plane TA velocity of 1.27 km/s obtained from our first-principles calculations agree well with the corresponding values of 3.49, 2.58 and 1.67 km/s obtained from inelastic X-ray spectroscopy ~\cite{ hxli_2021_arxiv}.
+Here we multiplied the velocities in Ref. ~\cite{hxli_2021_arxiv} by a factor $2\pi$ to account for the different definition of the crystal momentum.
 In the model calculations of Ref.~\cite{ye_2018_prl}, for simplicity, it was assumed there is a single sound velocity for $\alpha$-RuCl$_3$.
 However, in real materials the sound-velocities of the transverse acoustic (TA) modes are significantly lower than those of the longitudinal acoustic (LA) modes.
 Furthermore, in quasi-2D materials like $\alpha$-RuCl$_3$ we can differentiate the so-called ZA modes which propagate in the plane, but vibrate in the out-of-plane direction (see Fig.~\ref{fig:fig4}(b)).
 The ZA modes naturally have a lower energy than the TA phonons due to the out-of-plane restoring forces being weak.
 Table ~\ref{tab:tab1} shows that the sound velocities in $R\bar{3}$ $\alpha$-RuCl$_3$ strongly vary not only depending on whether the propagation direction is in-plane or out-of-plane, but also on whether the mode index is LA,TA or ZA.
 Tables SIII and SIV of the supplement ~\cite{supp} shows that the sound velocities of $C2/m$ and $P3_122$ $\alpha$-RuCl$_3$ are quite similar.
 In addition to the phonon eigenvalues, the phonon eigenvectors also play an important role because these determine the coupling to the Majorana fermions.
 Although, at higher energies the phonon eigenvectors are quite complex, we find that the phonons within the relevant [0,0.43] meV energy range are nearly perfectly acoustic (see Fig. S8 of the supplement ~\cite{supp}).
 This elementary structure of the low energy phonon eigenvectors simplifies the analysis of the Majorana-phonon coupling.